andres20980/kasten-docs/docs/operating.md

   sidebar.

 - Specify a location profile to which KDR backups will be exported.
 It is strongly recommended to use a location profile that supports immutable backups to ensure restore point catalog data can be recovered in the event of incidents including ransomware and accidental deletion.
 Note Veeam Repository location profiles cannot be used as a destination for KDR backups.
 - Select and configure the desired passphrase method that will be used to encrypt KDR backups: Passphrase warning It is critical that this unmanaged passphrase be stored securely outside of the cluster as it will be required to perform any future recoveries.
 HashiCorp Vault Note Using HashiCorp Vault requires that Veeam Kasten is configured to access Vault .
-AWS Secrets Manager Note Using AWS Secrets Manager requires that an AWS Infrastructure Profile exists with the required permissions
+AWS Secrets Manager Note Using AWS Secrets Manager requires that an AWS Infrastructure Profile exists with the required permissions Azure Key Vault Secrets Note Using Azure Key Vault for Disaster Recovery requires that an Azure Infrastructure Profile exists with permissions to read secrets from the specified Key Vault.
+Example Role Key Vault Secrets User see Key Vault Roles for more information.
+When setting up Disaster Recovery with Azure Key Vault, the latest version of the secret will be used.
+This secret version must be in an enabled state for Disaster Recovery backup and recovery to work properly.
+The secret version used during setup is stored in the k10-dr-secret Kubernetes secret under the azure-secret-version key.
 - If Quick DR mode is enabled, specify the desired catalog snapshot behavior.
 See comparison for details and recommendations.
 Note Updating the catalog snapshot configuration may be performed by disabling and re-enabling KDR.
 - Select Enable Kasten DR .
 A confirmation with the configuration and cluster ID will be displayed when KDR is enabled.
 This ID is used as a prefix to the object or file storage location where Veeam Kasten saves its exported backup data.
 Tip The Cluster ID value for a given cluster can also be accessed using the following kubectl command: # Extract UUID of the `default` namespace kubectl get namespace default -o jsonpath = "{.metadata.uid}{' \n '}" warning After enabling KDR it is critical to retain the following to successfully recover Veeam Kasten from a disaster: The source Cluster ID The KDR passphrase (or external secret manager details) The KDR location profile details and credential Without this information, restore point catalog recovery will not be possible.